nvkelso/golden-ratio/README.md

 * Zoom 12 - Most of NA, western Europe, elsewhere that are on the net.
 About 5% of land area and less than 2% of globe.
 * Zoom 11 - Not ocean, not unpopulated, is on the net.
 Ocean is about 71% of the surface: of the 29% of land, we're looking at just half of that.
 * Zoom 0 through 10 - global

+# Tools

+countTiles

+##Usage:

+$ `python countTiles.py`

+##Default output for US (excluding Alaska and Hawaii):

+Geographic area:
+	-126.900000	    left most Longitude     (minLong)
+	  22.200000	    bottom most Latitude    (minLat)
+	 -67.200000	    right most Longitude    (maxLong)
+	  50.000000	    top most Latitude       (maxLat)
+Zoom coverage:
+	4	least detailed zoom
+	14	most detailed zoom
+Total tiles:
+	5,799,459 > 10,000,000

+SETUP cost: $71.74
+(One time cost: $13.75 storage, $57.99 posting)
+(Note: If there is a data update, apply this setup cost again.)

+MONTHLY viewing costs:
+      10,000 visits: $    6.46,   with cloudfront: $    12.92
+     250,000 visits: $  164.32,   with cloudfront: $   328.64
+   1,000,000 visits: $  657.64,   with cloudfront: $ 1,315.29
+  10,000,000 visits: $6,577.52,	  with cloudfront: $13,155.03

+(Assumption: Each map visitor will request 200 tiles (load map, pan pan pan pan pan) (Note: CloudFront is a distributed content delivery network that makes viewing your tiles faster...
+	Amazon charges once for getting it out of the S3 bucket and into CF again for the CF view...
+	If all the views are in the same spot, 1/2 the CF cost listed here.
+If viewing many random places,this value.)